biscuit-auth/biscuit/SPECIFICATIONS.md

 - _bitwiseAnd_, defined on integers, returns an integer (v4 only)
 - _bitwiseOr_, defined on integers, returns an integer (v4 only)
 - _bitwiseXor_, defined on integers, returns an integer (v4 only)
+- _lenient equal_, defined on all types, returns a boolean (v6 only)
+- _lenient not equal_, defined on all types, returns a boolean (v6 only)

 Integer operations must have overflow checks.
 If it overflows, the expression fails.

+Strict equality fails with a type error when trying to compare different types.

+Lenient equality returns false when trying to compare different types.

 #### Example